lenskit/lk-rec-server/doc/configuration.rst

 All the packages necessary to run the recommendation server are in the requirements.txt file, which can be easily installed with the command: pip -r requirements.txt

+Docker configuration
+The steps to setup the recommendation server are:
+    1)

 How to extend the recommendation server
 ==========================================
 It is easy to add a new endpoint in the recommendation server that uses the current model files.
 We used python decorators to make the methods extensibles.
 The two files that need to be modified are app.py and model_manager.py.